-One of Madam Justice Arbour's key recommendations was that no prisoner should spend more than 30 consecutive days in administrative segregation, and segregation should not itself be imposed more than twice in a calendar year.
+One of Madam Justice Arbour's key recommendations was that no prisoner should spend more than 30 consecutive days in administrative segregation, and

 The CHRC found that, while CSC has made some progress in developing a system designed for women, systemic human rights problems remain, particularly with regard to Aboriginal women, racialized women, and women with disabilities.
-In general, the correctional system is designed for white, male prisoners and, CSC's gender-neutral application of its policies and procedures results in a breach of women's right to substantive equality.93
+In general, the correctional system is designed for white, male prisoners and, CSC's gender-neutral application of its policies and procedures results in a breach of women's right to substantive equality.

-89 Ibid at 3.3.
+Ibid at 3.3.

-90Arbour Report, supra note 17 at 3.3.5 and 9.
+&lt;sup>90Arbour Report, supra note 17 at 3.3.5 and 9.

-92 Protecting their Rights, supra note 18.
+&lt;sup>92 Protecting their Rights, supra note 18.